Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Preliminaries

 \subsection{Rank for a coarse median space}

 As in the case of median algebras, there is a notion of \emph{rank} for a coarse median space.
-In terms of Bowditch's original definition of coarse medians, the rank is simply the least upper bound on the ranks of the required approximating median algebras, and generalising the large scale Lipschitz condition to (C1), one can retain this definition of rank in our context.
+In terms of Bowditch's original definition of coarse medians, the rank is simply the least upper bound on the ranks of the required approximating median algebras given by condition (B2).